MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

 The teams which have access to the API, in the case of visibility is private.

 ### Description
 API description.
-Basically it can be written in markdown.
+Basically it can be written in markdown but you can use HTML.
 The description can be set from team asset.

 ### Plans